antoniovazquezblanco/antoniovazquezblanco.github.io/blog/_posts/DRAFT-HackThisSite-Basic-10.md

 	</div>
 	<div class="panel-collapse collapse out">
 		<div class="panel-body">
-			<p>The encryption system just increments the input character by its position number.
-Have a look at the ASCII table.</p>
+			<p>The only things I have access to is source code.
+There's nothing there I can see for solving the level.
+I can also see my cookies.
+Lets have a look at them.
+I can see a cookie called "level10_authorized" with the value no. Change it to yes.
+Click con submit and done.</p>
 		</div>
 	</div>
 </div>